 - Promotion in search

 Usability affects ranking in search engines.
 If your website is easy to use, the behavioral factor improves.
 As a result, the bounce rate reduces while the time spent on pages and page view time increase.
 A target audience is more interested in such a website, which is a positive signal for search systems.
 By improving usability, you will receive small bonuses and get into the TOP faster.

 - Targeted traffic

-After the testing, you will find out what exactly needs to be corrected first and foremost, what currently hinders the work of your web resource.
+After the audit, you will find out what exactly needs to be corrected, first and foremost, what currently hinders the work of your web resource.
 An unnecessary functionality, a long registration form, and big ads are killing your traffic and promotional budget.
 Only a thorough analysis can show real obstacles on the way to the desired rates.
 For example, this search form on the main page doesn’t work properly

 We enter the request, click Search

 And find nothing related.
 This should be fixed immediately since users also cannot find what they are looking for.